What is Al-I’tikāf? (الإعتكاف)

-It is when a person secludes himself in the Masjid in obedience to Allah, Most High, away from the company of the people.
-And he busies himself in obedience to Allah, devoting himself to Him (the Most High).
+It is when a person secludes himself in the Masjid in obedience to Allah (the Most High) away from the company of people.
+And he busies himself with obedience to Allah, devoting himself to Him (the Most High).
 It can be performed in any Masjid, even if it is a Masjid that does not establish Jumu’ah prayers.
 However, a Masjid that establishes Jumu’ah is better so that he is not compelled to leave the Masjid on Friday.

 It is imperative that the mu’takif (one performing i’tikāf) busies himself with obedience to Allah (the Most High) with prayer, reciting the Qur’ān and Dhikr (remembrance of Allah).
 And there is no harm if he converses with his companions a little, especially if there is a benefit in that.

 Sexual relations and whatever leads to that is forbidden for the one in i’tikāf.

 As for leaving the Masjid, then the scholars have divided it into three categories: